Dedication of the Grand Junction Colorado Temple

 President Russell M. Nelson, 17th President of the Church, announced a house of the Lord for Grand Junction, Colorado, on April 4, 2021.
 A groundbreaking ceremony was then held on April 16, 2022, with Elder Chi Hong (Sam) Wong — first counselor in the North America Central Area presidency — presiding.

 After a public open house from Sept.
-11-27, 2025, the Grand Junction Colorado Temple will be dedicated Oct.
-19, 2025, by President Jeffrey R. Holland, acting president of the Quorum of the Twelve Apostles.
+11-27, 2025, the Grand Junction Colorado Temple was dedicated Oct.
+19, 2025, by President Jeffrey R. Holland, president of the Quorum of the Twelve Apostles.

 Architecture and Design of the Grand Junction Colorado Temple